Options for renters going through hardship from COVID-19

-FRESNO, Calif.
-(KGPE) – The city of Fresno encourages all renters to reach out to their landlords if they can’t afford to pay their rent on time for the month of April due to hardship from the coronavirus.
+FRESNO, Cali.
+(KSEE) – The city of Fresno encourages all renters to reach out to their landlords if they can’t afford to pay their rent on time for the month of April due to hardship from the coronavirus.

 Hilary Leffler ia the Vice President of Residential Management for Liberty Property Management.
 She said their company wants to work with their tenants and the owners in whatever way possible.